ccn-ccn/MyNetworkSocial/README.md

 ### **💳 Peer-to-Peer NFT (P2P Smart Contract)**

-Creators can access **P2P NFTs** a peer to peer lending system built directly into the platform.
-This enables fans, backers, and lenders to provide upfront capital to creators in exchange for a share of their **on platform earnings**, secured by a smart contract and represented as a NFT.
+The Peer-to-Peer NFT (P2P Smart Contract) is a peer to peer lending system built directly into the platform.
+This enables fans, backers, and lenders to provide upfront capital to creators in exchange for a share of their on platform earnings, secured by a smart contract and represented as a NFT.

 **1. Loan Proposal**
-- A lender creates a loan request with terms such as:
+- A lender creates a loan request with terms:
-  - **Principal amount** (in USDC)
+  - Principal amount (in USDC)
-  - **Revenue share percentage** (e.g. 25% of all on platform earnings)
+  - Revenue share percentage (e.g. 25% of all platform earnings)
-  - **Duration** (1 - 36 months)
+  - Duration (1 - 36 months)

 **2. Creator Acceptance**
-- The tagged creator can review the terms and choose to accept or reject.
+- The receiving creator can review the terms and accept or reject.
 - If accepted, the funds are transferred to the creator’s wallet.

 **3. Smart Contract Enforcement**
 - All of the creator’s on platform earnings flow through the smart contract.
 - The contract automatically diverts the agreed percentage to the lender’s wallet.
 - No manual repayment required, enforced by smart contract code.

-**4. NFT Representation**
-- Each loan agreement is minted as a unique **P2P NFT**.
-- The NFT contains the loan terms and repayment rights.
-- Lenders may hold the NFT until the contract matures.

 ### ⚠️ Important Disclaimers
-> - P2P smart contracts are **peer to peer loans**, **not investments or securities**.
+> - P2P smart contracts are **peer to peer loans, not investments or securities**.
 > - There is **no guarantee of repayment** beyond the creator’s on platform earnings.
 > - Lenders should only provide funds to creators they know and trust.

 ### **🏠 Rent-to-Own NFT (R2O Smart Contract)**

-The Rent-to-Own NFT (R2O Smart Contract) system enables builders, developers, or property token issuers to offer new construction homes through blockchain-backed, automated rent-to-own agreements.
+The Rent-to-Own NFT (R2O Smart Contract) system enables builders, developers, or property token issuers to offer homes through blockchain-backed, automated rent-to-own agreements.
 Each home is represented by a unique R2O NFT that encodes all contract terms — rent payments, equity accrual, and ownership transfer — enforced transparently by smart contract logic.

 **1. Property Listing**
-- A developer or property owner lists a new home on the platform by minting an R2O NFT that includes:
+- A property owner lists a new home on the platform by minting an R2O NFT that includes:
-  - **Property metadata** (address, square footage, unit ID, etc.)
+  - Property metadata (address, square footage, unit ID, etc.)
-  - **Total property value** (in USDC)
+  - Total property value
-  - **Monthly rent amount**
+  - Monthly rent amount
-  - **Equity accrual percentage** (e.g. 30% of rent contributes to ownership)
+  - Equity accrual percentage (e.g. 30% of rent contributes to ownership)
-  - **Term duration** (e.g. 24–240 months)
+  - Term duration (e.g. 24–240 months)
-  - **Initial deposit** (optional)

 This NFT acts as the digital representation of the physical property and governs all payments and ownership transitions.

 **2. Tenant Agreement**
 - A tenant selects a listed property and agrees to the R2O terms directly on the platform.
-- Upon acceptance, the tenant signs the R2O smart contract and (optionally) pays an initial deposit.
 - The NFT is then locked into the R2O contract and linked to the tenant’s wallet address.
 - The tenant begins occupancy and monthly payments immediately, all handled on-chain.

 **3. Smart Contract Enforcement**
 - The R2O Smart Contract automatically manages all financial and ownership logic:
-  - **Monthly rent** is paid in USDC or platform-native stablecoin.
+  - Monthly rent is paid in platform-native stablecoin.
 - The contract splits each payment between:
-  - **Rent yield** → paid to property owner or investor.
+  - Rent yield → paid to property owner or investor.
-  - **Equity accrual** → credited toward the tenant’s ownership balance.
+  - Equity accrual → credited toward the tenant’s ownership balance.
 - Ownership progress and payment history are recorded on-chain.
 - Once the tenant reaches 100% equity, the smart contract transfers the R2O NFT to the tenant’s wallet, signaling full ownership.